 - Illuminate aims to find out whether sepofarsen is effective at improving vision, safe and well-tolerated;

-- The study will enroll around 30 participants, including adults and children (age 8 and up);
+- The study enrolled around 36 participants, including adults and children (age 8 and up);

-- Study participants will be randomized into three equal groups.
-All participants will receive sepofarsen during the trial, but the dose level and start of dosing differ per group.
-They will be randomly assigned to one of the following study groups:
+- Study participants are randomized into three equal groups.
+All participants receive sepofarsen during the trial, but the dose level and start of dosing differ per group.
+They are randomly assigned to one of the following study groups:

-- Group 1: will receive intravitreal injections (injection into the eye) with dose 1 of sepofarsen.
+- Group 1: receive intravitreal injections (injection into the eye) with dose 1 of sepofarsen.

-- Group 2: will receive intravitreal injections with dose 2 of sepofarsen.
+- Group 2: receive intravitreal injections with dose 2 of sepofarsen.

-- Group 3: will receive the sham procedure for the first 12 months in which an intravitreal injection is mimicked but no injection and no study medicine are given.
-After 12 months this group will receive sepofarsen at one of the two dose levels in the subsequent 12 months.
+- Group 3: receive the sham procedure for the first 12 months in which an intravitreal injection is mimicked but no injection and no study medicine are given.
+After 12 months this group receives sepofarsen at one of the two dose levels in the subsequent 12 months.

-Participants will receive the study medicine or the sham procedure up to a maximum of 5 times in the chosen (study) eye, which is the eye with the worse vision.
-The treatment or sham procedure will be given on day 1, in months 3, 9, 15 and 21 of the study.
+Participants receive the study medicine or the sham procedure up to a maximum of 5 times in the chosen (study) eye, which is the eye with the worse vision.
+The treatment or sham procedure are given on day 1, in months 3, 9, 15 and 21 of the study.

 Genetic testing is the only way to receive an accurate diagnosis and will help find out if there are treatments or clinical trials available.Genetic testing